opentensor/developer-docs/docs/btcli-permissions.md

     See [Permissionless workstation](./getting-started/coldkey-hotkey-security#permissionless-workstation)
     :::

-1. A **coldkey workstation** contains a coldkey in the `wallet_path`.
+1. A **coldkey workstation** contains one or more coldkey private key in the `wallet_path`.
 For any coldkey associated with mainnet TAO, the coldkey workstation should be held to the highest possible security standards.

     :::tip coldkey workstation security
     See [Coldkey workstation](./  getting-started/coldkey-hotkey-security#coldkey-workstation)